VictoriaArda/Craft-Beverage-Locator/README.md

 ## User Storie
 As a purchaser of craft beverages
-They want to find new cb in my area so purchaser they will try new cb they never try before
+They want to find new craft beverages in the area
+So purchaser will try new craft beverages they never tried before.
+The Craft Beverage Locator accomplishes this task.

 ## WireFrame or Scetch of Design